risc0/risc0-ethereum/contracts/README.md

 * [`IRiscZeroVerifier`]

   This is the interface you will use to interact with the RISC Zero verifier.
-  Verfier contracts will always implement tis interface, and may be implemented by a [Groth16 verifier][`RiscZeroGroth16Verifier`], by a mock implementation, and any other verifiers we provide in the future.
+  Verfier contracts will implement this interface.
+  Behind this interface may be the [Groth16 verifier][`RiscZeroGroth16Verifier`], a mock implementation, and any other verifier we provide in the future.

 * [`RiscZeroGroth16Verifier`]

-  This is the verifier contracts for RISC Zero's Groth16 proof implementation.
-It is the first verifier implementation we have implemented for on-chain verification, and this is the contract you will use in your application.
+  This is the verifier contract for [RISC Zero's Groth16 proof implementation][groth16-article].
+  It is the first verifier implementation we have implemented for on-chain verification, and this is the contract you will use in your deployed application.

 ## Using the Contracts with Foundry